teknostatik/Web-Development/setup.md

 Other software I use that I feel is somewhat noteworthy includes:

 [Wordpress][24] - All my blogs run on WordPress.
 I currently maintain a WordPress multisite installation and several stand alone sites.
+Everything I write is aggregated locally, so I have a searchable archive that covers everything.

 [Atom][6] - A text editor that handles Markdown well, integrates nicely with GitHub, and can preview and export to PDF.
 I also use [Pandoc][7] to convert to PDF, HTML, and/or .docx if required (I try not to use office software until the point I have to share what I'm working on with someone else), and have also started experimenting with using Pandoc to generate slides and ebooks.